An Introduction to Neighbourhood Planning

 * Jane Blumsom

-Currently, we are at the stage where we are now looking for volunteers for sub-committees in Local Character / Environment / Transport / Jobs and Business / Growth & Infrastructure / Homes to help with this intensive process of creating one.
-It will involve regular meetings - probably monthly - with actions to be completed by all members between each meeting and we are looking for willing and interested parties that feel they can represent the views of our community and can commit time to the actions we will have to do to ensure the Neighbourhood Plan is completed.
-Meetings will probably take place in the evenings, as this is when people will have the most availability, and will be likely to last around 2 hours.
+Currently, we have made great progress, yet we are always looking for volunteers for sub-committees in Local Character / Environment / Transport / Jobs and Business / Growth & Infrastructure / Homes to help with this intensive process of creating one.
+It involves regular meetings - usually monthly - with actions to be completed by all members between each meeting and we are looking for willing and interested parties that feel they can represent the views of our community and can commit time to the actions we will have to do to ensure the Neighbourhood Plan is completed.
+Meetings take place in the evenings, as this is when people will have the most availability, and last around 2 hours.

 Sub-committee members that you can get in touch with are -

-- Local Character and Environment – Peter Offer, Jane Blumsom, Mick Hill
+- Local Character and Environment – Peter Offer, Jane Blumsom

 - Jobs and Business – Julie McGrory, Helen Skepper, Ann Webb